UNC-Libraries/therapy-dog-client/README.md

 Visit <http://localhost:4200/forms/test-form> in your browser.

-## Setup for building forms only (not doing development)
+## Setup for building client for forms only (not doing development)

-Install Node.js as above.

 Rather than installing dependencies using `make deps` as above: